Dozens of Pokemon Go! players descended on Stourbridge’s Mary Stevens Park to hunt elusive digital creatures as part of a worldwide community day.

 Angie baked a wonderful communal cake for the event, while also designing some gorgeous dratini themed cupcakes.

 According to Pokemon Go research, around four of five users who signed up to the mobile game in 2016 have since given up trying to “catch ’em all.”

-Developer Niantic has since kept loyal players hooked through a series of new features and by introducing new monsters and community events.
+Developer Niantic has kept loyal players hooked through a series of new features and by introducing new monsters and community events.

 Both Stourbridge and Kidderminster have strong communal groups, many of them belonging to elite groups who enjoy a faux rivalry, taking control of gyms by working together in teams.

 If all of this is doubledutch to you, then visit the Pokemon Go website, where you’ll find a series of tutorials about the game and information about community events.

 In this short youtube video, learn how to catch wild pokemon: